Safety Climate: A leading safety indicator – backed by science

 Jessie Zhen is the project specialist/research assistant in Dr. Emily Huang’s lab and a graduate student in Industrial and Labor Relations at Cornell University.
 She earned her B.A. in Psychology and Economics, with concentrations in Industrial/Organizational Psychology and Health Economics from Portland State University.
 She is interested in exploring topics in health, safety and well-being in the workplace, especially for disadvantaged working populations.

-Peg Rothwell - Research Associate
+Margaret Rothwell - Research Associate

-Peg Rothwell serves as a safety climate subject matter expert for the team.
+Margaret Rothwell serves as a safety climate subject matter expert for the team.
 She has worked with Dr. Emily Huang on safety climate and culture projects for over 18 years.
 Peg has a background in education with a B.S. in Education from Kent State University in Ohio.
 She has over 20 years of experience assisting safety research in various disciplines, e.g., engineering, physical ergonomics, epidemiology, behavioral/social sciences, and disability/return to work.

-Angela Garabet - Senior Research Associate:
+Angela Garabet - Senior Research Associate

 Angela Garabet is a senior research associate at OHSU and a specialist in data analysis and survey administration.
 She received her MASc in Systems Design Engineering from the University of Waterloo and a BSc in Physical Science from Toronto University.
 Angela’s specialties are Data Science, Human Factors/User Research and Systems Thinking.
 She has worked with Dr. Huang on safety climate projects for over 10 years.